pulimeng/CancerOmicsNet/README.md

  - `jk_layer` JumpingKnowledge layer parameter, can be 'cat', 'max', or any numbers.
  - `process_step` number of processing step for Set2Set readout layer.
  - `gamma` gamma for focal loss

+All the results will be saved to the output folder, including loss, accuracies and best model weights.

 # Dataset